auborg/Induction/README.md

 ## How Can I Help?

-If you're interested in working on a particular feature, [open an Issue](https://github.com/Induction/Induction/issues) (or join an existing one if possible).
+If you're interested in working on a particular feature, [open an Issue](https://github.com/Induction/Induction/issues) (or join an existing one if it exists).

 Communicate your intent, collect feedback, and submit pull requests.
 Just the minimal bureaucratic process to reduce the duplication of efforts--that's all I'm looking for.
 As best I can, I'll try to do the same myself.